ccchwang/macbox/README.md

 # Macbox

 A prototype e-commerce site.
-Fully functioning with cart, checkout, order, email confirmation, wishlist, and social share capabilities.
+Fully functioning with cart, checkout, order, email confirmation, reviews, wishlist, and social share capabilities.

 Built and styled with CSS3, React-Bootstrap, Belle, and Material-UI.
 Animated using GreenSock and ReactTransitionGroup.